-The choice shouldn’t be “excitement or chore.”
-The choice should be “boredom or chore.”
-What I mean is that kids have to understand that until chores are finished, they don’t get to have fun.
+In the end, the choice shouldn’t be excitement or chore.
+The choice should be boredom or chore.
+Kids have to understand that until chores are finished, they don’t get to have fun.
 No electronics until chores are done and no going out with friends until chores are done.
 The alternative to doing their chores needs to be boredom.

-5. Don’t Turn Chores into Punishment
+5. Don’t Use Chores as a Punishment

-I tell parents not to use chores as a consequence when your child does something wrong to another sibling.
+Only use chores as a consequence when your child does something wrong to another sibling.
 In order to make amends—to right the wrong—they do that person’s chore for them.
 That’s a physical way of saying, “I was wrong to do that and I’m doing your chore to show you that I’m sincere.”

 6. Use a Reward System

-I recommend that parents have a chart on the refrigerator with each child’s name on it, with their chores listed next to their names.
-If they make their bed promptly and do it right, they get a check.
-When they get five checks, they get some reward.
+If you want kids to take responsibility for their chores, integrate their tasks with a reward system.
+Put a chart on the refrigerator with each child’s name on it, with their chores listed next to their names.
+If they make their bed promptly and do it right, they get a check mark.
+When they get five check marks, they get a reward.
 Maybe it’s staying up an hour later.
 Maybe it’s having more screen time one night.

 In my opinion, electronics don’t have to be on every waking hour.
 Just because they have a phone or tablet doesn’t mean the child has to be using it all the time.
 Each child should get their allotted screen time, and then screen time is over.
 If they want more, they should have to earn it.
 This allows you to use electronics time as a reward.